inferlabs/dbt-infer/README.md

 `dbt-infer` allows you to connect your dbt instance to Infer and use **SQL-inf** syntax in your dbt models.

-`dbt-infer` acts as a layer between your existing data warehouse and your dbt instance, enabling you to perform advanced analytics and machine learning within your dbt models.
+`dbt-infer` acts as a layer between your existing data warehouse and your dbt instance, enabling you to perform ML analytics within your dbt models.

 ## SQL-inf

 SQL-inf is an extension of SQL that introduces machine learning primitives to SQL.
-These primitives can be used within any part of your SQL queries, or DBT models, and allow you to build advanced analytics use cases using them as building blocks.
+These primitives can be used within any part of your SQL queries, or DBT models, and allow you to build ML analytics use cases.

 Read more about SQL-inf [here](https://docs.getinfer.io/docs/reference).

 ### Examples

-Some illustrative examples based on an idealised table `users` with some simple demographic data, whether the user has churned or not, their lifetime value(LTV) and a text field with customer feedback.
+Illustrative example based on an idealised table `users` with some simple demographic data, whether the user has churned or not, their lifetime value(LTV) and a text field with customer feedback.

-More examples and tutorials [here](https://docs.getinfer.io/docs/tutorial/intro).
+More examples and tutorials available [here](https://docs.getinfer.io/docs/tutorial/intro).

 Predict column `has_churn` from the other columns in the table `users`.
 ```sql